Swan/Penguin/CONTRIBUTE.md

 # Contributing
 This file will be filled out more in depth at a later date, however there are a few rules I'd like to try and follow in this codebase.
+Exceptions may be made whenever I see fit.

 **Rules**
 * Don't use `var` only use `let` or `const`